projectcontour/contour/docs/troubleshooting.md

 ## I've deployed on Minikube and nothing seems to work

-Minikube is not recommended as a platform to test or develop Contour due to its network limitations.
+Minikube is not recommended for testing or developing Contour because of its network limitations.
-A [seperate document][3] details deployment and troubleshooting information when working with Minikube.
+To run Contour on Minikube for exploration only, see [Contour on Minikube][3]

 [0]: https://github.com/jetstack/kube-lego
 [1]: https://github.com/heptio/contour/issues/210